 Buses will run their typical routes exactly one-hour later than normal.
 Ex.
 If your student catches the bus at 7:52 a.m. normally then their bus should arrive at approximately 8:52 a.m. on Late Start Wednesdays.

 Dismissal and bus routes home will not change on Late Start Wednesdays.

-Need supervision for your student(s) the mornings of Late Start Wednesdays, please see Summit Rise.
+Need supervision for your student(s) the mornings of Late Start Fridays, please see Summit Rise.

-Summit Rise is a free student supervision program created to accommodate parents during Late Start Wednesdays.
+Summit Rise is a free student supervision program created to accommodate parents during Late Start Fridays.

-Summit Rise is open on all Late Start Wednesdays from 7:50-9:00 a.m.
+Summit Rise is open on all Late Start Fridays from 7:40-9:10 a.m.
 This program provides supervised activities such as playground, gym time, Chromebooks, arts/crafts, and board games at Prairie View.

 Summit Rise students are supervised by BASS (Before and After School Services)/Kid’s Country Staff and PVE paraprofessionals and resource aides.

 If you would like your student(s) to participate in Summit Rise, please have them enter the building at the main entrance (Door A) and check in at the Summit Rise table anytime after 7:40 a.m. and prior to 9:00 a.m. on Late Start Wednesdays.